EmmanuelSoon/HenryShop/README.md

 CA1 e-commerce solution

 To do list:
-- CheckOutController: to add ValidateSession()
+- CheckOutController: to add ValidateSession() -> already done. checked if user is logged in or not when viewing index page and when checking out.

 Additional Feature Ideas:
 - Account create, update (forget password), delete